pnugues/pnlp/ERRATA.md

 CountVectorizer and TfidfTransformer sequence with TfidfVectorizer, see here: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html

+### Chapter 10
+Sect.
+10.9.2, pages 279-282.
+The programs could be a bit simplified.
+See the new version of the notebook, `10_01_ngrams.ipynb`

 ### Chapter 13
 page 356, five lines from the bottom, replace: